zopefoundation/zope.testing/README.txt

 loghandler.py
   Logging handler for tests that check logging output.

+module.py
+  Lets a doctest pretend to be a Python module.

+  See module.txt.

 renormalizing.py
   Regular expression pattern normalizing output checker.
   Useful for doctests.

-setupstack
+server.py
+  Provides a simple HTTP server compatible with the zope.app.testing functional testing API.
+Lets you interactively play with the system under test.
+Helpful in debugging functional doctest failures.

+setupstack.py
   A simple framework for automating doctest set-up and tear-down.
   See setupstack.txt.

-testrunner.py
+testrunner
-  The test runner module.
+  The test runner package.
 This is typically wrapped by a test.py script that sets up options to run a particular set of tests.